borisreitman/webutil/README.md

 ##### unpack_byte_array(byte_array, ...sizes)

 Splits input byte array according to size specification.
 For example, if sizes are 2, 3, 4 it will return a list of three byte arrays with these sizes respectively.
 Use this to unpack a header form a body in a binary packet of data.

+If after all parts were unpacked, there is more left in the byte array, it will be returned as an additional part.
+So you never need to specify the length of the last part.
+Usually, you have a fixed sized header, and everything else is body.
+So, you do not need to specify the size of the variable body.

 ##### read_file_as_byte_array( file )